mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 **Kim:**  Bye.
 [00:44:15]

-**Michaela:** I hope you enjoyed another episode after sup engineering unlocked podcast.
-Don't forget to subscribe.
-And I'll talk to you again in two weeks.
+**Michaela:** I hope you enjoyed another episode of the Software Engineering Unlocked podcast.
+Don't forget to subscribe, and I'll talk to you again in two weeks.
 Bye.